walkergussler/GREMLIN/README.md

 ```

 optional arguments:

   -h, --help            show this help message and exit

-  -r RECENT, --recent RECENT
-                        Path to input folder with recent samples
+  -r RECENT, --recent RECENT:Path to input folder with recent samples

-  -c CHRONIC, --chronic CHRONIC
-                        Path to input folder with chronic samples
+  -c CHRONIC, --chronic CHRONIC:Path to input folder with chronic samples

-  -t TEST, --test TEST  Path to input folder with test samples
+  -t TEST, --test TEST:Path to input folder with test samples

-  -o OUTPUT, --output OUTPUT
-                        Desired output file name
+  -o OUTPUT, --output OUTPUT:Desired output file name

-  -f, --fullfile        Pass this as an argument to process the whole file
-                        rather than the largest 1-step connected component.
-                        Shown to be less accurate.
+  -f, --fullfile:Pass this as an argument to process the whole file rather than the largest 1-step connected component.
+Shown to be less accurate than only processing the largest one-step connected network.